HowToDoInJava

 Congratulations, you have successfully created a test class with all kinds of before and after annotations and executed it.

 Let’s create two new classes BaseClass and ChildClass.
 Then add similar before/after annotations on both of them.
-Here main thing to notice is that ChildClass extends BaseClass.
+Here the main thing to notice is that ChildClass extends BaseClass.
 And Test is defined in ChildClass class.

 import org.testng.annotations.AfterClass;